xcart/xcart-docs/_pages/kb_en/modules/amazon_pay/amazon_pay_customer_experience.md

     *   "Declined" (= transaction declined).
 *   If the _Asynchronous_ type of authorization request is used, the order initially gets the status "Queued", and, a few minutes later, when the store receives the payment request processing status from Amazon through the Instant Payment Notification (IPN) service,  this order status is updated to either "Authorized"/"Processed" (dependes on the Capture mode) or "Declined".

-When the order is created, appropriate order notifications are sent to the email addresses of the buyer and the store's orders department in accordance with your store's "General settings :: Email notifications options" configuration.
+When the order is created, appropriate order notifications are sent to the email addresses of the buyer and the store's orders department in accordance with your store's **Store setup** -> **Email notifications** configuration (see more info about email configuration in {% link "Email notifications: setup and maintenance" ref_5QLrLCu7 %}).
 When the payment's status in Amazon Pay transitions as a part of the payment process (for example, when you capture a previously authorized amount or issue a refund), appropriate notifications are sent as well.

 _Related pages:_